 - Drinking a gallon of water may not leave you much time to drink anything during the day, so be prepared to swear off other drinks for a while.

-- Before starting the program, go to Amazon, research a few books you think you might like and buy them.
-Having a reading schedule for which books you will read 10 pages a dayt and in what order takes one thing off your plate during the program.
+- Before starting the program, go to Amazon, research a few books you think you might like, and buy them.
+Having a reading schedule for which books you will read 10 pages a day (non fiction) and in what order takes one thing off your plate during the program.

-- I HIGHLY recommend one of those books, “Can’t Hurt Me” by David Goggins.
-This should be the official first personal development book in the 75 Hard program.
+- I HIGHLY recommend one self improvement book, “Can’t Hurt Me” by David Goggins.
+This should be the official first personal development book in the 75 day program.
 Incredible.
 (I will link it here and below on Amazon).
-I also wrote a full article on recommended books The 75 Hard Challenge Books You Must Read On Your Journey.
+I also wrote a full article on recommended books, The 75 Hard Challenge Books You Must Read On Your Journey.

 - You don’t have to absorb everything you read per day.
-The reading requirement is not just about “enlightenment” but also about the commitment to reading and mental health.
+The reading requirement is about “enlightenment” and the commitment to reading and mental health and wellness.

-- There are no specific challenge rules about which diet you follow, so you have some flexibility to decide.
+- There are no strict rules about which structured diet you follow, so you have some flexibility in deciding your nutrition.
 I chose a whole foods diet so that any food I ate had to be at least 90% from the ground or eats from the ground.
 Minimally processed foods are allowed in the 75 Hard program nutrition plan.
 This rule is all about self-surveillance.

-- The easiest diet is a monotonous diet.
+- The easiest diet plan is a monotonous diet plan.
 Try to eat many of the same meals multiple times during your 75 days.
-Thinking about 75 Hard meal ideas and deciding WHAT to eat every day takes energy that you need for other things.
-Make your life easier and be boring most of the time.
+Thinking about 75 Hard meal ideas and deciding WHAT to eat every day takes energy for other things.
+Make your entire life easier and be boring with your meal plan most of the time.

-- Prepping ahead of time is necessary to ensure you don’t find yourself hungry with no food that matches your challenge diet.
-Make sure that never happens by preparing plenty ahead of time.
+- Prepping ahead is necessary to ensure you don’t find yourself hungry with no food that matches your fitness challenge diet rules.
+Make sure that never happens by preparing a meal plan plenty ahead of time.
 Again, no cheat meals.
+No slip-ups.